Materials-Consortia/OPTIMADE/optimade.rst

 ~~~~~~~~~~~~~~~~~~~

 - **Description**: A representative example of the structures that make up the trajectory.
-  This structure is used when filtering trajectories according to fixed properties of the underlying frames, such as composition or dimensionality.
+  This structure can be used to give a quick visualization of the type of structures that are present in the trajectory.
 - **Type**: dictionary
 - **Requirements/Conventions**: